AI Assisted Design System

 OUTCOMES

-A complete system — not a portfolio subset, but the full surface area including the hard parts.
+A complete system, the full surface area including the hard parts.

 DELIVERABLES